coreinfrastructure/best-practices-badge/doc/security.md

   once they are processed by bcrypt.
   Passwords may be stored in encrypted user cookies, but those passwords must not be retained.
 There's no need to worry about covert channels.
+  We do not intend to reveal user passwords to the public, but even those are not especially sensitive.
 - Integrity:
     - Data between the client and server must not be altered.
       We use https in the deployed system.